 Right Bundle Branch Block (RBBB)

-- 1. Atrioventricular Node and Bundle of His.
+- 1. AV node and bundle of His.

 Electrocardiogram of Complete Right Bundle Branch Block